TatuLund/vaadin-create23/README.md

 	- Description generator showing details in compact mode
 	- Pessimistic locking preventing concurrent edits
 - BookForm
-	- Use shared presenter with BooksView as BookForm is sub-component of BooksView
+	- Use event based decoupling with BooksView
 	- Demo of how to implement "dirty" state for the fields
 	- So previous value of the field when "dirty"
 	- Use change tracking in Binder, i.e. when user edits the value back to original Binder state is back hasChanges = false